dherault/serverless-offline/README.md

   "plugins": ["serverless-offline", /* ... */]
 }
 ```
-To view the full list of babel-register options, click [here](https://babeljs.io/docs/usage/require/)
+Here is the full list of [babel-register options](https://babeljs.io/docs/usage/require/)

 ### Simulation quality

 This plugin simulates API Gateway for many practical purposes, good enough for development - but is not a perfect simulator.
-Specifically, Lambda currently runs on Node v0.10.13, whereas *offline* runs on your own runtime where no timeout or memory limits are enforced.
+Specifically, Lambda currently runs on Node v0.10.13, whereas *Offline* runs on your own runtime where no timeout or memory limits are enforced.
 Mapping templates are not simulated, so are security checks.
 You will probably find other differences.

 ### Credits and inspiration

 This plugin is a fork of [Nopik](https://github.com/Nopik/)'s [Serverless-serve](https://github.com/Nopik/serverless-serve), the differences are:

 - Under the hood, *Serve* uses Express, *Offline* uses Hapi.
-- *Serve*'s `event` object (passed to your handlers) is undocumented ad often empty. *Offline*'s `event` object is defined by: `Object.assign({ isServerlessOffline: true }, request);` where `request` is [Hapi's request object](http://hapijs.com/api#request-object).
+- *Serve*'s `event` object (passed to your handlers) is undocumented and often empty. *Offline*'s `event` object is defined by: `Object.assign({ isServerlessOffline: true }, request);` where `request` is [Hapi's request object](http://hapijs.com/api#request-object).
 This allows you to quickly access properties like the request's params or payload in your lambda handler:
 ```javascript
 module.exports.handler = function(event, context) {
   var params;